This is an advertisement

 Among Bob’s most notable cases was handling a class action suit against Merck for damages due to its Vioxx, which it removed from the market.
 In that case, Bob represented 19 clients for more than five years.
 “One of our strengths is that we have a very capable and stable staff, and we have the ability to follow things through consistently for years if necessary,” Bob says of ELPO.
 “In this case, there were many plaintiffs from our area and we were up against a large corporation in a distant area, which made the work all the more difficult.”

-Besides the demands of a rigorous law practice, Bob has four daughters.
-The two youngest are adopted from China, and have added a richness and depth to his family.
+Besides the demands of a rigorous law practice, Bob has four daughters and two grandchildren.
+His two youngest daughters are adopted from China, and have added a richness and depth to his family.
 Bowling Green is increasingly diverse, and Bob says he never feels out of place with his blended family anywhere in town.
 His oldest daughter is a special education teacher and one played soccer at Western Kentucky University.
 He loves spending time with his family.
 What makes that all possible, Bob says, is ELPO’s guiding belief that happy lawyers are better lawyers.
 The working conditions make it an ideal situation.
 “We don’t stress number of hours at our office,” Bob says.
 “We emphasize making sure the work gets done and gets done right.
 Our attorneys are able to focus on their family.
 It’s not about getting your hours in.
 Clients appreciate that.
 We don’t waste their time trying to boost our own bottom line.”

 • Kentucky, 1990